-Illinois Process Service is how a party to a case presents an effective notice of preliminary legal action to another party (such as the defendant), a court, or an administrative entity in an attempt to exert control over that person.
+This article will provide guidance on How To Serve legal papers in Illinois.
+Illinois Process Service is how a party to a case presents an effective notice of preliminary legal action to another party (such as the defendant), a court, or an administrative entity to exert control over that person.
 This is designed to facilitate that party to respond to the proceedings before a court, body, or other tribunal and bring them under that body’s personal jurisdiction.

 While there is no actual state-wide licensing law in Illinois, Illinois Process Service requirements can be complex in this state.
-In fact, Cook County [Chicago] imposes additional guidelines, complicating licensing requirements.
+Cook County [Chicago] imposes additional guidelines, complicating licensing requirements.

 There are a variety of ways that a person can be served in Illinois.
 Before serving the party in a case, the plaintiff must file a complaint, request a summons, and provide copies to the county clerk.

 All lawsuits start with the filing of the complaint, upon which the clerk can then file a complaint.
 The form and content of the same are understood as per Supreme Court Rule 101, wherein the summons needs to be issued under the court’s seal, identifying the name of the clerk.
 Furthermore, the summons has to [A.] identify the date it is issued, [B.] be directed to each defendant, and [C.] bear the information required by Rule 131(d) for the plaintiff’s attorney or the plaintiff if not represented by an attorney.
 E-filing is mandatory for documents in civil cases with limited exemptions.